Rares1707/University-Projects/README.md

 For the time being, I only use this to prevent accidentally deleting my homework.
-This repository contains only the university projects I am currently working on, NOT all of them.
+This repository contains only a small part of my university projects, NOT all of them.